Eb0nY-April14/rockhistory/README.md

 1. sansation_light.woff Web Open Font Format (WOFF)

-    * This Font was used throughout the website creation but in varied  sizes.
+    * This Font was used on all pages throughout the website creation but in different styles and sizes.
 The 'name' values for the font are first defined within the @font-face rule which are 'myFirstFont' and 'myBodyFont' and then point to the font file.
 The name of the font (i.e myFirstFont) will then be referred to through the font-family property before it can be used for an HTML element.

     the url it a src into the style.css file which is used on all pages throughout the project.